ellis/OnTopOfThings/website/server-redux/Notes.md

     * make sure that "Compress" was executed up to the date of the modified item, because otherwise we won't be able to get rid of the actions that affect items that are both in the archive set and outside of it.
-    * export the items
+    * export the items to a storage folder
-    * remove the items
+    * remove the items from the current `.dat1` file

 # New format/protocol thoughts